 For as long as I can remember, I've been interested in understanding the behaviors of animals.
-Growing up in rural northern New York, I spent a great deal of time outdoors watching and collecting different wildlife.
+Growing up in rural northern New York, I spent a great deal of time outdoors observing different wildlife.
 However, it wasn't until I took an intro to animal behavior course as an undergraduate that I developed a desire to conduct research in the field of behavioral ecology.

 Since that time I've had the opportunity to work closely with many taxa, including: honey bees, zebra finches, bowerbirds, and black widow spiders.
-I'm currently a graduate student in Erica Bree Rosenblum's lab, at the University of California, Berkeley, studying communcation and sexual selection in the peacock spider, Maratus volans.
-Please check out my "Research" section to learn more about this exciting work.
+I'm currently a graduate student in Erica Bree Rosenblum's lab, studying communcation and sexual selection in peacock spiders of the Maratus genus.
+Please check out my "Research" section to learn more about this exciting work in collaboration with Michael Kasumovic.
 Outside of academics, I enjoy exploring the bay area and all the wonderful food, art and recreation it has to offer!